google/syzkaller/docs/contributing.md

 # How to contribute to syzkaller

+If you want to contribute to the project, feel free to send a pull request following the guidelines below.

 ## Guidelines

-If you want to contribute to the project, feel free to send a pull request.

 Before sending a pull request you need to [sign Google CLA](https://cla.developers.google.com/) (if you don't a bot will ask you to do that) and add yourself to